keu/docs/astro/deploy-code.md

 ### Enable DAG-only deploys on a Deployment

-Before you enable DAG-only deploys on a Deployment, ensure that you have access to Deployment's Astro project and can trigger deploys from your current computer with the Astro CLI.
+Before you enable DAG-only deploys on a Deployment, ensure that you have access to the Deployment's Astro project and can trigger deploys from your current computer with the Astro CLI.
 You cannot enable the DAG-only deploy feature in the Cloud UI.

 1. Run the following command to enable the feature: